Hurricane Betsy: Aftermath

 The U.S. Army Corps of Engineers' Hurricane Protection Program came into existence as a result of Betsy.
 The Corps built new levees for New Orleans that were both taller and made of stronger material, designed specifically to resist a fast-moving Category 3 hurricane like Betsy (Betsy was retroactively upgraded to a Category 4 at the time of its Louisiana landfall in 2019).
 The resulting levee improvements failed when Hurricane Katrina, a large, slow-moving, intense hurricane made landfall near New Orleans on August 29, 2005.

 Retirement

-Due to the storm's extent and severity of impacts, the name Betsy, which had also been used in 1956 and 1961, was retired from the set of rotating lists used to name tropical cyclones in the Atlantic upon its third usage.
-This made the Betsy the only retired tropical cyclone in the Atlantic in 1965 and fifteenth since the retirement of tropical cyclone names officially began in 1954.
+Due to the storm's extent and severity of impacts, the name Betsy was retired following the season by the National Hurricane Center, and it will not be used again to name a tropical cyclone in the Atlantic basin.
 Consequently, the name was replaced with Blanche for the 1969 season.
-Conversely, the name Blanche was used again in 1975 before the National Hurricane Center, still in its infancy at the time, handed control of tropical cyclone naming in its area of responsibility to the World Meteorological Organization in 1977, after which the name Blanche was no longer used.